Knavere29/XNOR-Gate-Design-Using-Static-CMOS-Logic/README.md

 .end
 ```

 The default nmos and pmos cell in eSim are replaced by sky130_fd_pr__nfet_1v8 and sky130_fd_pr__pfet_1v8 respectively.
-Pulse inputs are given to A, B, Abar and Bbar ports.
-The simulated waveform using ngspice 36 is shown below.
+Pulse inputs are given to A, B, Abar and Bbar ports/pins.
+Port 'Y' is the output terminal of the XNOR circuit.
+The 1.8V DC given to Vdd port.
+The simulated waveform of XNOR circuit using ngspice 36 is shown below.

 ### Waveform

 <img src='images/Waveform.png'>

+The port A and Abar pair makes one input, B and Bbar pair makes another input.
+The levels of the signals are shifted in spice circuit netlist for display of waves from all the ports on a single plot.
+All the input cases are simulated.